ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Updates**

-- Improved subnet gossip to only send messages to nodes participating in that subnet.
+- Improved Subnet gossip to only send messages to nodes participating in that Subnet.
 - Fixed inlined VM initialization to correctly register static APIs.
 - Added logging for file descriptor limit errors.
 - Removed dead code from network packer.